A formalization of convex polyhedra based on the simplex method: Introduction

 We point out that our goal here is \emph{not} to obtain a practically efficient implementation of the simplex method (\eg{}, via the code extraction facility of \Coq{}).
 Rather, we use the simplex method as a tool in our proofs and, in fact, it turns out to be the cornerstone of our approach, given the intuitionistic nature of the logic in \Coq{}.
 Thus, we adopt the opposite approach of most textbooks on linear programming where, firstly, theoretical results (like the ones mentioned above) are proven, and then the correctness of the simplex method is derived from them.

-The formalization presented in this paper can be found in a library developed by the authors called~\CoqPolyhedra{}.\footnote{Available in a git repository at~{ \url{https://github.com/nhojem/Coq-Polyhedra}}.} As mentioned above, our formalization is based on the \MathComp{} library (\MathCompShort{} for short).
+The formalization presented in this paper can be found in a library developed by the authors called~\CoqPolyhedra{}.
+This library is available through a git repository at~{ \url{https://github.com/nhojem/Coq-Polyhedra}}.
+The branch { \texttt{JAR}} provides the frozen version of the library corresponding to the results presented in this paper.\footnote{It can be downloaded by executing \href{https://github.com/nhojem/Coq-Polyhedra/tree/JAR}{\C$git clone -b JAR https://github.com/nhojem/Coq-Polyhedra.git$}.
+Instructions for building can be found in the { \texttt{README.md}} file.} As mentioned above, our formalization is based on the \MathComp{} library~\cite{MathComp} (\MathCompShort{} for short), which is available at~{ \url{https://github.com/math-comp/math-comp}}.
 On top of providing a convenient way to use Boolean reflection, this library contains most of the mathematical tools needed to formalize the simplex method (linear algebra, advanced manipulations of matrices, \etc{}).